Union Square (Hong Kong)

 The Union Square is a mixed-use commercial and residential real estate project in Hong Kong, located on the West Kowloon reclamation in Tsim Sha Tsui, Kowloon.
 The area covers 13.54 ha, while the site has a gross floor area of 1090026 sqm, approximately the size of the Canary Wharf development in London.
-The complex contained some of the tallest buildings in Hong Kong, which includes the tallest commercial building in Hong Kong, the 118-storey International Commerce Centre and the loftiest residential tower in Hong Kong, The Cullinan, which rises 270 m high.
+The complex contains some of the tallest buildings in Hong Kong, which includes both the tallest commercial one, the 118-storey International Commerce Centre and residential one, The Cullinan, which rises 270 m high.

 Location and accommodation

 Union Square is located at 1 Austin Road West, West Kowloon, Kowloon, Hong Kong.
 It occupies part of the 340 hectares of land reclaimed from Victoria Harbour in the 1990s to construct a highway and rail link to the new Hong Kong International Airport, and integrates the Kowloon station of the Hong Kong Mass Transit Railway, which serves the Tung Chung and Airport Express lines.
 The complex is also located near the Guangshengang XRL West Kowloon and the Austin station of the Tuen Ma line.
 The built area includes 5,866 residential units (totalling 608026 sqm), 2,230 hotel rooms, and 2,490 serviced apartments with 167472 sqm of combined hotel and serviced apartment space and 231778 sqm of office space.
 The development also includes the Elements, a 93000 m2 shopping mall.

 The name Union Square is not well known and is seldom used, as people tend to refer the area to its constituent parts, such as the Elements mall, the ICC, the W Hotel and the various luxurious private apartment complexes.